leswright1977/PyThermalCamera/README.md

 This program, and associated information is Open Source (see Licence), but if you have gotten value from these kinds of projects and think they are worth something, please consider donating: https://paypal.me/leslaboratory?locale.x=en_GB This project is a follow on from: https://github.com/leswright1977/PySpectrometer

 This readme is accompanied by youtube videos.
 Visit my Youtube Channel at: https://www.youtube.com/leslaboratory

+Tested on Debian all features are working correctly This will work on the Pi However a number of workarounds are implemented!
+Seemingly there are bugs in the compiled version of cv2 that ships with the Pi!

+Key Bindings:

+a z: Increase/Decrease Blur
+s x: Floating High and Low Temp Label Threshold d c: Change Interpolated scale Note: This will not change the window size on the Pi f v: Contrast q w: Fullscreen Windowed (note going back to windowed does not seem to work on the Pi!) r t: Record and Stop m : Cycle through ColorMaps h : Toggle HUD